Wakefield Ancestry Project

 About Us

 We've been researching our families since 2010.
-We found info from family and other researchers, but once the internet exploded with genealogy, more doors have been opened for us to research.
+We have info from family and other researchers including pictures, documents and stories.
+Once the internet exploded with genealogy, more doors have been opened for public research.

-Check out some of the online resources that we use
+Check out some of our favourite online resources.

-If you have something you would like to add or if you would like to submit photos or documents for inclusion on this web, please let us know.
+If you have something you would like to add or perhaps submit photos or documents to enhance our tree, please let us know.

 Webmaster Message

 We make every effort to document our research.
-If you have something you would like to add, please Contact Us.
+If you have something you would like to add or amend, please Contact Us.